ArcShahi/arc_color/README.md

-## Please provide any feedback/issues you've. 😺
+## Please provide any feedback/issues you've.
+If you can help improvve the Code please Do so. 😺

 ## Hritik Shahi  ( ICFAI UNIVERSITY )